Council of the EU

 Finland will host six informal meetings of ministers in Helsinki, all of them in Finlandia Hall:

-- Informal Meeting of Ministers of Competitiveness (COMPET)
+- Informal Meeting of Ministers Responsible for Competitiveness (COMPET)

-- Informal Meeting of Ministers of Justice and Home Affairs (JHA)
+- Informal Meeting of Justice and Home Affairs Ministers (JHA)

-- Informal Meeting of Ministers for Foreign Affairs (Gymnich), incorporating the Informal Meeting of Ministers of Defence
+- Informal Meeting of Ministers for Foreign Affairs (Gymnich), incorporating the Informal Meeting of EU Defence Ministers

 - Informal Meeting of Ministers of Agriculture (AGRIFISH)